-Engaged and nonjudgmental, my work is grounded in clinical training and compassion.
+Engaged and nonjudgmental, my work is grounded in training and compassion.
 The type of therapy I practice combines traditional psychology with body-mind approaches.
-This way of working goes beyond talk therapy and I’ve found it is the most effective at creating change that is sustainable.
+This way of working goes beyond talk therapy by helping insights become embodied.
+I’ve found it is the most effective approach to creating change that is sustainable.

-Holistic therapy integrates a number of approaches and allows me to orient to each client’s needs.
-You can read more about the some of the approaches I integrate below.
+Holistic therapy integrates a number of approaches that allow me to orient to each client’s needs.
+Three components of therapy tie these approaches together: psychodynamic theory, somatic (body-oriented) therapy, and mindfulness.

 “The soul speaks its truth only under quiet, inviting, and trustworthy conditions.”

 Therapy Modalities and Approaches

 I offer psychodynamic therapy that is relational and incorporates attachment theory and neuroscience.
 This approach helps us identify patterns and beliefs that create suffering.
 With guidance, you can gain insight into these patterns and process them so they no longer have the power to highjack your life.
 This can increase self-confidence and help you build more satisfying relationships.
 Focusing on strengths and building resources is an important part of this work and rewires neural pathways in a way that supports emotional wellbeing.